 Katharine is a young, successful art gallery owner.
 Joel, her Jewish boyfriend, is a struggling photographer exploring Judaism in his work.
 When Katharine inherits her great-aunt Raini’s original film reels that document Adolf Hitler and the rise of the Nazi Party, Joel and Raini's partner Horst force her to examine whether Raini’s art is inextricably tied to its subject matter or can be judged for its artistic merit alone.
 Inspired by the life of German film director Leni Riefenstahl, Aunt Raini will have its professional theater premiere at MJTC.

-Individual Producers: Rhoda and Don Mains.
+Individual Producers: Rhoda and Don Mains

 Meet the Cast

 Heidi Fellner (Katherine) appears at MJTC for the first time.
 She received her B.A. from Northern State University in South Dakota.
 She has appeared locally at Park Square Theatre, Frank Theatre, Old Log Theater and Actor's Theater of Minnesota, among others.
 Regional theater credits include Paul Bunyan

-Dan Hopman (Horst) has previously appeared at MJTC in A Report on the Banality of Love.
+A Report on the Banality of Love.
 He most recently appeared in Scapegoat at Pillsbury House Theatre and Clybourne Park at Yellow Tree Theatre.
-Other local credits include Park Square Theatre, Mixed Blood Theatre, Theater Latte Da, Red Eye Theater, Balance Theatre Project, Theatre L’ Homme Dieu, History Theatre, and The Playwrights’ Center.
+Other local credits include Park Square Theatre, Theater Latte Da, Red Eye Theater, Children's Theatre

-Meet the Director
+Meet the Production Team

-Liz Josheff Busa (Costume Design) previously designed Bad Jews, The Tale of the Allergist’s Wife, Becoming Dr. Ruth, Jericho and Stars of David for MJTC.
+Liz Josheff Busa (Costume Design) previously designed DAI (enough), Bad Jews, The Tale of the Allergist’s Wife, Becoming Dr. Ruth, Jericho and Stars of David for MJTC.
 As well as being a freelance designer, she is a Red Eye Theater company member where she has collaborated on over 40 productions.
 Her theater work includes costume, set, and projection design.
 In addition, she has designed for film and television, and has worked in arts education as a teaching artist.

 Anita Kelling (Sound Design) graduated from the University of MN in 2010 with a BA in Theatre Arts.
-Previous MJTC designs include The Chanukah Guest, Becoming Dr. Ruth, Handle with Care, Hanukkah Lights in the Big Sky, and The Magic Dreidels.
+Previous MJTC designs include DAI (enough), The Chanukah Guest, Becoming Dr. Ruth, Handle with Care, Hanukkah Lights in the Big Sky, and The Magic Dreidels.
 Around town, she has designed productions for Park Square Theatre, Walking Shadow Theatre Company, Yellow Tree Theatre, 20% Theatre Company, COLLIDE Theatrical Dance, Theatre Unbound, Freshwater Theatre, Theatre in the Round, Chameleon Theatre Circle, and the Sabes JCC Theatre.

 Samson Perry (Stage Manager) previously stage managed Bad Jews at MJTC.
-He has previously stage managed Theatre Unbound’s production of The How and the Why, as well as Walking Shadow Theatre Company’s A Midwinter Night’s Revel, and was the Assistant Stage Manager for their Ivey Award-winning production of Compleat Female Stage Beauty.
+He has also stage managed Theatre Unbound’s production of The How and the Why, as well as Walking Shadow Theatre Company’s A Midwinter Night’s Revel, and was the Assistant Stage Manager for their Ivey Award-winning production of Compleat Female Stage Beauty.
 He wrote, directed and produced "Lockdown" for the 2016 MN Fringe Festival.